 In terms of larger animals, Asian Black Bears can be found in the country.
 While they’re one of the more aggressive species of bear, an encounter is unlikely.
 There are also a couple of Tiger species that call China home, but you’re very very unlikely to see one.

-If you have a dangerous encounter with a mammal in China, it’s more likely to involve a pack of straydogs, which can sometimes be a problem in rural areas.
+If you have a dangerous encounter with a mammal in China, it’s more likely to involve a pack of stray dogs, which can sometimes be a problem in rural areas.
 Throwing rocks, or even pretending to, is a good way to scare them off.

 The most terrifying thing, by far, is the Asian Giant Hornet.
 It’s the largest hornet in the world, and a few stings are enough to kill a healthy adult.
 In 2013, 42 people in the Shaanxi Province were killed by the hornets in the span of three months!
 What’s worse, they’re attracted by flailing arms.
 If you run, they’ll chase you.
 Thankfully they’re only found in the more rural areas, and encountering them as a tourist is very unlikely.

-On Land The national animal is the Giant Panda, and if you want to see one you should head down to Chengdu.
+The national animal is the Giant Panda, and if you want to see one you should head down to Chengdu.
 Spotting one in the wild is rare, but at the breeding centres in Chengdu you can see loads, and even participate as a Panda caretaker for the day!

 Other than Pandas, China has lots of amazing wildlife, ranging from Tigers to Elephants to Monkeys to Yaks!
 I suggest looking up the different wildlife in the regions you plan to visit, and then seeing what wildlife viewing opportunities are available.